wardle/rsterminology/README.md

 # rsterminology
 An open-source SNOMED-CT implementation.
 Copyright (C) Dr. Mark Wardle 2007-2016 and Eldrix Ltd 2013-2016

+This project has been replaced by a new terminology server, [go-terminology](https://github.com/wardle/go-terminology) that is more powerful and supports RF2.

 ## Licence
  rsterminology is free software: you can redistribute it and/or modify
     it under the terms of the GNU General Public License as published by